The doctors said it would take a miracle for us to have kids naturally.

 We all face trials in this world and it can leave your soul quite weary.

-I just want to be obedient.
-And to trust in Him.
+And most importantly, learn to trust in Him.

 Hold tight to that Truth today.

-Hold tight to the truth that God will use every mess in your life for something beautiful.
-For HIS glory.
-Even if we may not see it this side of heaven.
+God will use every mess in your life for something beautiful.
+Even if you may not see it this side of heaven.